-In 2015, the Federal Communications Commission (FCC) reclassified broadband Internet service providers (ISPs) as common carriers under Title II of the Communications Act.1 This shift triggered a statutory mandate for the FCC to protect the privacy of broadband Internet subscribers’ information.2 The FCC is now considering how to craft new rules to clarify the privacy obligations of broadband providers.3
+In 2015, the Federal Communications Commission (FCC) reclassified broadband Internet service providers (ISPs) as common carriers under Title II of the Communications Act.
+This shift triggered a statutory mandate for the FCC to protect the privacy of broadband Internet subscribers’ information.
+The FCC is now considering how to craft new rules to clarify the privacy obligations of broadband providers.

-Last week, the Institute for Information Security & Privacy at Georgia Tech released a working paper whose senior author is Professor Peter Swire, entitled “Online Privacy and ISPs.”4 The paper describes itself as a “factual and descriptive foundation” for the FCC as the Commission considers how to approach broadband privacy.5 The paper suggests that certain technical factors limit ISPs’ visibility into their subscribers’ online activities.
-It also highlights the data collection practices of other (non-ISP) players in the Internet ecosystem.6
+Last week, the Institute for Information Security & Privacy at Georgia Tech released a working paper whose senior author is Professor Peter Swire, entitled “Online Privacy and ISPs.”Throughout this report, we refer to the February 29, 2016 version of the Swire paper, which may change in the future.
+The paper describes itself as a “factual and descriptive foundation” for the FCC as the Commission considers how to approach broadband privacy.
+The paper suggests that certain technical factors limit ISPs’ visibility into their subscribers’ online activities.
+It also highlights the data collection practices of other (non-ISP) players in the Internet ecosystem.

 We believe that the Swire paper, although technically accurate in most of its particulars, could leave readers with some mistaken impressions about what broadband ISPs can see.
 We offer this report as a complement to the Swire paper, and an alternative, technically expert assessment of the present and potential future monitoring capabilities available to ISPs.